- Day Workshop

 Voluntary co-workers do not receive wages, but food and accommodation are provided and a weekly amount of pocket money to cover personal expenses, £40 at present, plus an allowance for local public transport.
 We are in the countryside three miles from the nearest bus route- you can arrange a lift to and from the bus stop, 10 miles from the local town Stonehaven and 28 miles from the city of Aberdeen.
 Although the local area is a paradise for walking and cycling, if you depend on busy city life, living in Milltown might not be so easy for you.
 You will have a day and a half off every week.
 We work co-operatively and we try to accommodate individual needs and time off for holidays and special occasions as well.
 Holiday breaks are by arrangement.

 We work as a team and discuss work needs usually on a daily basis.
 We have three employed workers who live locally.
-Andrew and Barbara are living in Milltown house with usually one or two more voluntary co-workers living in the house.
-John and Tineke live in Peesie's Knapp with one voluntary co-worker.
-Mel and Stewart and their family live the chalet next to Milltown House.
+Andrew lives in Milltown house with usually one or two more voluntary co-workers living in the house.
+John and Tineke , Mel and Stewart ,live in Peesie's Knapp with one voluntary co-worker.

-If you feel that you could fit in with our community life and would like to join us, then please get in touch with Barbara Plant, e-mail: email@example.com
+If you feel that you could fit in with our community life and would like to join us, then please get in touch with Andrew Plant, e-mail: firstname.lastname@example.org

 Please note that we require two references from you and if you are from abroad we also need a statement from your local police office regarding criminal offences; if you are from Britain we will apply for an enhanced disclosure on your behalf.